JinnuoChe/neu-mis-info6150-spring-2020-lab-2-JinnuoChe/README.md

 Create a separate HTML page for each of the below exercises.

-Create a simple HTML page with typography and links.
+Create a simple HTML page with typography and links.<br>
-Create a simple HTML form.
+Create a simple HTML form.<br>
-Create a simple HTML table.
+Create a simple HTML table.<br>
 Create a simple SVG object in a HTML page.